- Course Number:

 Addendum to Course Description

 This course is designed to introduce the Aviation Science program to prospective aviation professionals.
-The course provides an overview of the aviation industry", including both airplane and helicopter training and careers.
-It also delves into some aviation industry current issues and human factors such as flight physiology, crew resource management and safe aeronautical decision-making.
+The course provides an overview of the aviation industry, including both airplane and helicopter training and careers.
+It also delves into some aviation industry current issues.

 Intended Outcomes for the course